karthinivash/Exercise/README.md

-# Exercise
+# Exercism
-Programs to be committed
+Exercism program to be uploaded